KarolinaJurkin/Covid-19-Exploratory-Analysis/README.md

 ### Introduction

 In this analysis I'll be taking a closer look at Case Fatality Rate (CFR) versus Infection Rate and see how these metrics were changing over time.
-I also want to compare Total Deaths in different countries with Crude Mortality Rate (CMR) to see which countries were most affected by the pandemic.
+I also want to compare Total Deaths in different countries with Crude Mortality Rate (CRM) to see which countries were most affected by the pandemic.
 As it is my first big project I decided to follow Alex Freberg's process [YouTube video](https://www.youtube.com/watch?v=qfyynHBFOsM&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=1&ab_channel=AlexTheAnalyst) and blend it with self-directed exploration and problem solving.
 Structured guidance provided me the foundation and allowed me to focus on deriving meaningful insights from the data.

 ### Overview